mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

 model at the corresponding X position are used.
 This underestimates the variance of the data set and does not take into account the uncertainty about missing values.
 For stochastic regression imputation a random error or noise term
-$\epsilon$ is added to the regression imputation resulat at the position of the missing value.
+$\epsilon$ is added to the regression imputation result at the position of the missing value.
 The error term is drawn from the distribution of the residuals, here assuming the residuals are normally distributed, thus
 $\dot{\epsilon} ~\sim N(0, \hat{\sigma}^2)$, with $\hat{\sigma}^2$ being